Christian Marclay: Work

 Following this turn, Marclay has in more recent years produced visual art, although usually of representations of sound, or the various technologies of representing sound.
 His Graffiti Composition (2002) posted musical notes on walls around Berlin, compiled photographs of them as they faded, and is performed in concert.
+During his residency at Eyebeam, Marclay created Screen Play (2005), a twenty minute video of black and white images overlaid with colorful computer graphics.
+For Performa 05, the first edition of the Performa Biennial, two ensembles and one soloist interpreted Screen Play.

 Shuffle (2007) and Ephemera (2009) are also musical scores.
 In Sound Holes (2007), he photographed the many patterns of speaker holes on intercoms.
 From 2007-2009 he worked with cyanotype at Graphicstudio to capture the motion of cassette tapes unspooling.
 And an interest in onomatopoeia dating back to 1989 has culminated in his monumental Manga Scroll (2010), a 60-foot scroll of cartoon interjections that doubles as a musical score.

-In 2010 he produced The Clock, a 24-hour compilation of time-related scenes from movies that debuted at London's White Cube gallery in 2010.
-In 2016 he produced Made to Be Destroyed, a compilation of film clips showing the destruction of art works or buildings.
+In 2010, he produced The Clock, a 24-hour compilation of time-related scenes from movies that debuted at London's White Cube gallery in 2010.
+In 2016, he produced Made to Be Destroyed, a compilation of film clips showing the destruction of art works or buildings.
+Marclay made several forays into video art that informed The Clock.
+His 1995 film Telephones forms a narrative out of clips from Hollywood films where characters use a telephone.
+His 1998 film Up and Out combines video from Michelangelo Antonioni's Blowup with audio from Brian De Palma's Blow Out.
+It was an early experiment in the effect of synchronization, where viewers naturally attempted to find intersections between the two works, and it developed the editing style that Marclay employs for The Clock.

-Thom Jurek writes that "While many intellectuals have made wild pronouncements about Marclay and his art – and it is art, make no mistake – writing all sorts of blather about how he strips the adult century bare by his cutting up of vinyl records and pasting them together with parts from other vinyl records, they never seem to mention that these sound collages of his are charming, very human, and quite often intentionally hilarious."
+Thom Jurek writes: "While many intellectuals have made wild pronouncements about Marclay and his art – and it is art, make no mistake – writing all sorts of blather about how he strips the adult century bare by his cutting up of vinyl records and pasting them together with parts from other vinyl records, they never seem to mention that these sound collages of his are charming, very human, and quite often intentionally hilarious."

-Marclay has performed and recorded both solo and in collaboration with many musicians, including John Zorn, William Hooker, Elliott Sharp, Otomo Yoshihide, Butch Morris, Shelley Hirsch, Flo Kaufmann and Crevice; he has also performed with the group Sonic Youth, and in other projects with Sonic Youth's members.
+In addition to his solo performances and recordings, Marclay has also collaborated with many musicians, including John Zorn, William Hooker, Elliott Sharp, Otomo Yoshihide, Butch Morris, Shelley Hirsch, Flo Kaufmann and Crevice; he has also performed with the group Sonic Youth, and in other projects with Sonic Youth's members.